Scopes and ScopeBuilders¶

 Whenever scopes are being sent to Globus services, they need to be encoded as

 strings.
-All mutabl scope objects support this by means of their defined
+All mutable scope objects support this by means of their defined

 serialize